Uni Osnabrück: Biologist Prof. Bartscherer receives funding from the Volkswagen Foundation

 "Deutschland"-Scholarships: Please Apply!

-The application deadline for the "Deutschland"-Scholarships starts on May 1!
+The application deadline for the "Deutschland"-Scholarships is June 16!
 Osnabrück University supports talented, high-performing and committed students with € 300 per month.
 The program is financed by the federal government and private sponsors.